tidy-finance/website/docs/22_trace_and_fisd.md

 ## Insights into corporate bonds

 While many news outlets readily provide information on stocks and the underlying firms, corporate bonds are not covered frequently.
 Additionally, the TRACE database contains trade-level information, potentially new to students.
-Therefore, we provide you with some insights by showing some summary statistics.
+Therefore, we provide you with some insights by showing some summary statistics.\index{Summary statistics}

 We start by looking into the number of bonds outstanding over time and compare it to the number of bonds traded in our sample.
 First, we compute the number of bonds outstanding for each quarter around the Paris Agreement from 2014 to 2016.